 Yellow bone marrow mainly acts as a store for fats.
-It helps to provide sustenance and maintain the correct environment for the bone to function.
-However, under particular conditions, such as severe blood loss or fever, the yellow marrow may revert to red marrow.1
+It helps provide sustenance and maintain the correct environment for the bone to function.
+However, under particular conditions — such as with severe blood loss or during a fever — yellow bone marrow may revert to red bone marrow.

-Yellow marrow tends to be located in the central cavities of long bones, and is generally surrounded by a layer of red marrow with long trabeculae (beam-like structures) within a sponge-like reticular framework.6
+Yellow bone marrow tends to be located in the central cavities of long bones and is generally surrounded by a layer of red bone marrow with long trabeculae (beam-like structures) within a sponge-like reticular framework.

 Bone marrow timeline

-Before birth, bone marrow first develops in the clavicle toward the end of fetal development.
+Before birth but toward the end of fetal development, bone marrow first develops in the clavicle.
 It becomes active about 3 weeks later.
-Bone marrow takes over from the liver as the major hematopoietic organ at 32 to 36 weeks’ gestation.
+Bone marrow takes over from the liver as the major hematopoietic organ at 32–36 weeks’ gestation.

 Bone marrow remains red until around the age of 7 years, as the need for new continuous blood formation is high.
-As the body ages, the red marrow is gradually replaced by yellow fat tissue.
-Adults have an average of about 2.6 kg (5.7 lbs) of bone marrow, about half of which is red.3
+As the body ages, it gradually replaces the red bone marrow with yellow fat tissue.
+Adults have an average of about 2.6 kilograms (kg) (5.7 pounds) of bone marrow, about half of which is red.

-Most red blood cells, platelets, and most of the white blood cells are formed in the red marrow.
+Most red blood cells, platelets, and most white blood cells form in the red bone marrow.
 Yellow bone marrow produces fat, cartilage, and bone.

 White blood cells survive from a few hours to a few days, platelets for about 10 days, and red blood cells for about 120 days.
-These cells must be constantly replaced by the bone marrow, as each blood cell has a set life expectancy.
+Bone marrow needs to replace these cells constantly, as each blood cell has a set life expectancy.

 Certain conditions may trigger additional production of blood cells.
 This may happen when the oxygen content of body tissues is low, if there is loss of blood or anemia, or if the number of red blood cells decreases.
-If these happen, the kidneys produce and release erythropoietin, a hormone that stimulates the bone marrow to produce more red blood cells.
+If these things happen, the kidneys produce and release erythropoietin, which is a hormone that stimulates bone marrow to produce more red blood cells.

-The bone marrow also produces and releases more white blood cells in response to infections, and more platelets in response to bleeding.
-If a person experiences serious blood loss, yellow bone marrow can be activated and transformed into red bone marrow.
+Bone marrow also produces and releases more white blood cells in response to infections and more platelets in response to bleeding.
+If a person experiences serious blood loss, yellow bone marrow can activate and transform into red bone marrow.

 Healthy bone marrow is important for a range of systems and activities.

 The circulatory system touches every organ and system in the body.
 It involves a number of different cells with a variety of functions.
-Red blood cells transport oxygen to cells and tissues, platelets are carried in the blood to help blood clot after injury, and white blood cells are transported to sites of infection or injury.
+Red blood cells transport oxygen to cells and tissues, platelets travel in the blood to help clotting after injury, and white blood cells travel to sites of infection or injury.

 Hemoglobin is the protein in red blood cells that gives them their color.
-Hemoglobin collects oxygen in the lungs, transports it in the red blood cells, and releases oxygen to tissues such as the heart, muscles, and brain.
-Carbon dioxide (CO2), a waste product of respiration, is also removed by hemoglobin and sent back to the lungs to be exhaled.
+It collects oxygen in the lungs, transports it in the red blood cells, and releases oxygen to tissues such as the heart, muscles, and brain.
+Hemoglobin also removes carbon dioxide (CO2), which is a waste product of respiration, and sends it back to the lungs for exhalation.

 Iron is an important nutrient for human physiology.
-It combines with protein to make the hemoglobin in red blood cells and is essential in the production of red blood cells (erythropoiesis).
+It combines with protein to make the hemoglobin in red blood cells and is essential for producing red blood cells (erythropoiesis).
 The body stores iron in the liver, spleen, and bone marrow.
-Most of the iron needed each day for making hemoglobin comes from the recycling of old red blood cells.
+Most of the iron a person needs each day for making hemoglobin comes from the recycling of old red blood cells.

 Red blood cells